 "The Board noted that the advertisement features a close up image of a pair of breasts and considered that whilst the image is exploitative of a woman’s body it is in keeping with the content of Zoo magazine."

 15) Public spaces are becoming hostile to children as the ASB allows sex industry to advertise openly

-Only a short time after, the ASB dismissed complaints for another porn-inspired strip club billboard in the area, citing the previous ruling as a precedent.
+Only a short time after, Ad Standards dismissed complaints for another porn-inspired strip club billboard in the area, citing the previous ruling as a precedent.